na-geciauskas/data-eng-case/README.md

 7. **Google Cloud Platform (GCP)**:
    - Leveraged GCP for creating a bucket in the data lake to store raw, transformed, and aggregated data.
-   - Intended use of BigQuery with SQL for creating the aggregated view with the quantity of breweries per type and location.
+   - Use of BigQuery with SQL for creating the aggregated view with the quantity of breweries per type and location.
    - Planned to use Python scripts within Airflow to orchestrate the pipeline and manage data movement between buckets.

 8. **Bucket Setup**: